jsnbly/milestone3/README.md

 1. Requires user to be logged into the site
 2. From the users profile page they can select the delete button on a recipe
 3. Test passed if recipe removed and no longer displayed on profile page

+As well as the above examples Manual testing was used to test the UI of the Website to check Responsiveness and reability of the site across a range of screen sizes.
+Chrome Developer Tools was used along with a Chromebook14" Samsung S6 and Huawei p30 to get a feel for the site across a range of screen types.

 ## Deployment